uw-unsat/jitterbug/README.md

 raco pkg install --auto ./serval
 ```

+You may also wish to install the [Boolector] SMT solver.
+The verification and synthesis will attempt to use it first, before
+falling back to Z3, which may take significantly longer
+(e.g., more than 10x slower for synthesis).

 ## Directory structure

 - `arch/` contains the C code of the BPF JITs from the Linux kernel.